 You could make some big mistakes if you hire your Realtor first.
 Realtors don’t like attorneys.
 They consider us to be commission killers and often discourage clients from seeking legal advice (its illegal for them to do that).
 In reality, we often save our clients far more money than we charge.
 Let us help you avoid these common problems and more.

 First, almost everyone has a friend or relative who is a Realtor (there are THAT many of them).
 Unless you are willing to sue your friend or relative, don’t use them.
 Few Realtors understand or are willing to admit what they are doing is wrong – plus, they are trained this way.
 Large brokers have used their Realtor Association to lobby for laws lowering the entry standards for these so-called independent contractors.
 Brokers call this the “masses of asses” business model – the more Realtors, the more likely they are to sell a house to a friend, relative or neighbor.
 Realtors are “free employees” for brokers so the more the better.
-Compare the number of Realtors to the handful of residential real estate attorneys in a given marketplace.
+The turn over rate for Realtors is 70% every two years.
+Compare the thousands of Realtors to the handful of residential real estate attorneys in a given marketplace.

 Second, real estate licenses are too easy to obtain.
 Minnesota doesn’t even require a high school education.
 Realtors take a few hours of training on how to pass the licensing exam and they’re free to provide real estate advice and even write contracts to buy and sell houses.
 Realtors are not attorneys – not even close.

 Third, if you are buying or selling a house For Sale By Owner, don’t use a Realtor to write the offer.
 Use an attorney.
 Realtors exist to help you market your house or help you find a house.
 If you’ve already found a house or a buyer, use someone who is trained in negotiating contracts – an attorney.
 And attorneys actually cost less!